 When you’re producing great photos and video with the assistance of the various types of drone lens filters, then you can enter some big aerial photography competitions.
 One of the best with great prizes is the Skypixel Competition run by DJI.
 The prices really are awesome.

 To assist growing your knowledge on perfecting your camera settings and techniques, visit our dronezon aerial photography series of articles.

-If you are looking to upgrade to the latest drone which have the latest and greatest cameras for aerial cinematography, then checkout this top drones with gps and 4k camera article.
+If you are looking to upgrade to the latest drone, which have the latest and greatest cameras for aerial cinematography, then check out this top drones with gps and 4k camera article.

-Lens Filters For Landscape Aerial Photography
+Types Of Camera Lens Filters For Landscape Photography Explained

 Lens filters have been widely used by both amateur and professional photographers since way before digital photography arrived on the scene.
-Many people who work a lot with photo software know about filters from these applications such as Adobe Photoshop, Lightroom and Instagram to name a few.Google Ads
+Most people who work a lot with photo software know about filters from these applications such as Adobe Photoshop, Lightroom and Instagram to name a few.

 Real lens filters are attached in front of the lens, so that they alter the light hitting the camera sensor.
-There are all sorts of lens filters: some enhance colors, while others reduce reflections, block the UV light, or allow you to capture mesmerizing infrared photographs.
+There are all sorts of camera filters: some enhance colors, while others reduce reflections, block the UV light, or allow you to capture mesmerizing infrared photographs.

-Whatever the case is, the most important thing you need to remember when using lens filters is the fact that they change the way your camera sees the scene.
+Whatever the case is, the most important thing you need to remember when using camera lens filters is the fact that they change the way your camera sees the scene.
 It also means that you need to adjust the settings on your camera accordingly to get a good exposure.